-How about….because I believe in [insert strong beleif] and the power of my belief can change the world.
+How about….because I believe in [insert strong belief] and the power of my belief can change the world.

-The goal of an entrepreneur should always be:fueling growth. solving important problems. changing the world.
+The goal of an entrepreneur should always be:

 My awesome partner, Carlos A Castro’s about me has this excerpt in it which I love.
 It sounds like this:

 Carlos considers himself a storyteller who believes in Design as a powerful vessel of communication and engagement.
 His cause is for those who have discovered an idea so amazing they are pleased to follow it through, no matter what.